Virginia's Freedom of Information Act

 1. Methods of Request.
 You may request records by U.S. Mail, fax, e-mail, in person, or over the phone.
 FOIA does not require that your request be in writing, nor do you need to specifically state that you are requesting records under FOIA.
 However, FOIA allows the Town to require that you provide your name and legal address.
 Please note that the Town creates a written record of all FOIA requests and that the Town’s record is, itself, a “public record” subject to FOIA.

-2. Record Must be Identified with “Reasonable Specificity.”
+2. Records must be Identified with “Reasonable Specificity.”
 Your request must identify the public records you are seeking with "reasonable specificity."
 This is a common-sense standard.
 It does not limit the number of records that you are requesting; instead, it requires that you be specific enough so that we can identify and locate the records that you are seeking.

-3. FOIA Applies only to Existing Records.
-FOIA requires the Town to produce existing records or documents, but does not require the Town to create such records or documents in order to answer a citizen’s general questions about the work of the Town.
+3. FOIA applies only to existing records.
+FOIA requires the town to produce existing records or documents, but does not require the Town to create such records, reports, or documents in order to answer a citizen’s general questions about the work of the Town.
 Likewise, FOIA does not apply to documents that may be created in the future.
-The document must exist at the time you make the request in order for the Town to provide it to you.
+The document must exist at the time you make the request in order for the town to provide it to you.

 Format of the Requested Records

 You may choose to receive electronic records in any format used by the Town of Purcellville in the regular course of business.
-For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records.
+For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk or thumb drive, or to receive a printed copy of those records.
+Fees may apply.

 The Town must respond to your request within five working days of receiving it.
 "Day One" is considered the day after your request is received.
 The five-day period does not include weekends, holidays, or other days the Town office may be closed.